Bhanuteja072/Agentic-Chatbot/README.md

 Option C — via Streamlit UI
 - In the sidebar, select Groq and paste your GROQ API key.
-- For use cases using web search, paste your Tavily API key.
+- For web-enabled use cases (Chatbot with web, AI News Summarizer, some ChatWithPdf routes), paste your Tavily API key.

 5) Run the app
 ```powershell